 Operation Write Home

-While active duty soldiers appreciate the huge amount of notes and letters they receive from citizens, many would prefer to be able to simply write home to their loved ones.
+While active-duty soldiers appreciate the huge amount of notes and letters they receive from citizens, many would prefer to simply write home to their loved ones.
 Operation Write Home offers them that opportunity by sending blank, handmade greeting cards that service members can send back home, along with 20-30 letters of encouragement from citizens.
 OWH asks for supporters to donate money to help cover costs or to make their own card design to help brighten the correspondence of active military.
 Since 2007, nearly 2 million cards have been sent to soldiers overseas.